 Linking permanent ownership to late game achievements helps preserve the original intent while allowing advanced players the freedom to experiment.
 I can think of lots of ways of introducing unlocks, but trust the devs' creativity to invent their own if you think that this is reasonable.

-Users browsing this forum: lieronet, Yahoo [Bot] and 4 guests
+Users browsing this forum: Darvin, Google [Bot] and 12 guests